Murders of Ming Qu and Ying Wu

-The murders of Ming Qu and Ying Wu occurred on April 11, 2012, when two African-American men shot and murdered two Chinese graduate students from USC who were sitting in their 2003 BMW parked 1 mi outside of the University of Southern California (USC) campus in Los Angeles, California.
-It sparked safety concerns around the campus in South Los Angeles, an area notorious for its history of crime-ridden neighborhoods.
+On April 11, 2012, Chinese graduate students Ming Qu and Ying Wu were murdered by two men in Los Angeles, California.
+The pair had been sitting in a car parked 1 mi outside of the University of Southern California (USC) campus.
+The murders sparked safety concerns around the campus in South Los Angeles, an area notorious for its history of crime-ridden neighborhoods.

-The two suspects, Javier Bolden and Bryan Barnes, aged 19 and 20 at the time of the shooting, were arrested in connection with the murders.
-In 2014, Barnes was found guilty of murder and sentenced to life imprisonment without parole.
+The two perpetrators, Javier Bolden and Bryan Barnes, aged 19 and 20 at the time of the shooting, were arrested in connection with the murders.
+In February 2014, Barnes was found guilty of murder and sentenced to life imprisonment without parole.
 In October of the same year, Bolden was also found guilty, and in November was sentenced to life imprisonment without parole.

+Background

+Ming Qu (瞿铭) was from Jilin City.
+He had previously studied information engineering at Beijing University of Aeronautics and Astronautics.
+Shortly before his death, Qu had secured an internship in Beijing and was set to return to China on May 1.

+Ying Wu (吴颖) was from Changde, Hunan.
+She had previously studied at the School of Electrical Engineering at Beijing Jiaotong University.

+In 2010, Qu and Wu enrolled at USC School of Engineering to complete a master's degree in electrical engineering.
+Both lived off-campus with roommates as they were unable to afford USC dormitories.
+Qu and Wu were 23 years old at the time of their death.

 Details

+On the night of April 11, 2012, Qu and Wu stayed late at the University of Southern California, separately studying for projects at the library.
+At about 12:30 a.m., they left the university and entered Qu's car, a 2003 BMW, and drove towards Wu's apartment on the 2700 block of Raymond Avenue in the Adams-Normandie neighborhood, arriving there shortly before 1:00 a.m.
+Qu intended to drop Wu off and head for his own residence, but upon arrival, they ended up staying inside the car to continue a conversation on the parking lot.

-On April 11, 2012, at 1:00 a.m., students Ming Qu and Ying Wu were shot to death after sitting in their parked 2003 BMW on the 2700 block of Raymond Avenue, located one mile northwest from the University of Southern California campus.
-After noticing two African American men with guns approaching them in the car, Qu managed to get out of the car and run to a nearby home where he pounded on the door but was shot several times in the head.
+At about 1:00 a.m., Bolden and Barnes approached the car, openly wielding firearms.
+Qu managed to get out of the car and run to a nearby home where he pounded on the door but was shot several times in the head.
 Wu was killed by a single shot to the chest while she was sitting in the front passenger's seat.
 At the time of the shooting, it was raining heavily, creating challenging conditions at the crime scene.
 Qu and Wu were both taken to California Hospital Medical Center in downtown Los Angeles, where they were both pronounced dead on arrival.
-The two 23-year-old students were both from mainland China and were studying electrical engineering.